kefirfromperm/jmina/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/kefirfromperm/jmina)](https://github.com/kefirfromperm/jmina/packages/2209486)
 [![GitHub License](https://img.shields.io/github/license/kefirfromperm/jmina)](LICENSE)

+> [!NOTE]
+> JMina is not [Apache MINA](https://mina.apache.org/) and is not associated with it in any way.
+Unfortunately, I
+> remembered about it after I registered the domain name.

 JMina is a tool library that extends the capabilities of unit tests in Java.
 JMina implements the Slf4j logger interface, so you can check the values of variables anywhere in your code during test execution.

 ## Configure